rcoh/rcoh-dot-me-v2/content/posts/rust-linked-list-basically-impossible.md

 ***
 {{% subscribe %}}

 [^1]: To stack allocate it, Rust would need to know exactly how much space it would take.
-Since it's a recursive datastructure, there is now way to know!
+Since it's a recursive datastructure, there is no way to know!